grafana/grafana/docs/sources/enterprise/usage-insights/dashboard-datasource-insights.md

 > **Note:** Available in Grafana Enterprise v7.3+.

-Data source insights give you information about how a data source has been used in the last thirty days.
+Data source insights give you information about how a data source has been used in the past 30 days:

 - Queries per day
 - Errors per day